 A list of curriculum documents for compulsory subject areas that comprise programming for 2005-2006 in Early Years, Middle Years, and Senior Years English Program.
 The list includes Manitoba Learning Resource Centre (formerly the Manitoba Text Book Bureau) catalogue numbers to facilitate ordering.
 As additional new curricula are released, they will replace existing curricula that pre-date 1995.
 These changes will be reflected in the listing.

 Grades 9 to 12 are organized around a system of credits.
 A credit represents 110 hours of course-specific instruction or classroom-based learning experiences.
 Students earn credits when they achieve a final mark of 50 percent or more for courses.

 Information about graduation requirements for Manitoba Senior Years English program.
 In 2007 Manitoba Education changed the Senior Years graduation requirements based on consultations throughout Manitoba.

 Concurrent with the development of new curricula for Senior Years English language arts and mathematics, Manitoba Education and Training has communicated regularly with post-secondary institutions to ensure acceptance of English language arts and mathematics credits for entrance into university and college programs.

 The purpose of the Subject Table Handbook is to support schools by providing basic information to assist schools in completing the Professional School Personnel system (PSP) forms; by providing basic information to schools for entering student records into the Student Records system (SRS); and by providing subject computer codes for courses developed by Manitoba Education and for those approved or registered by the Department.

 Curricula that have been developed by school divisions or schools to meet local needs and interests.

-Manitoba Education provides Web-based, Independent Study and Teacher Mediated courses.
+Manitoba Education and Training provides Web-based, Independent Study and Teacher Mediated courses.